Frank-Pechar/js-project-planner/README.md

 App can be run from: https://frank-pechar-js-project-planner.netlify.app

+## App Description

+This App Provides for Drag and Drop Functionality and Positioning of Screen Elements.

 ## App Functionality

-This App Provides for Drag and Drop Functionality and Positioning of Screen Elements

 - Move Projects Between Active and Finished Lists
 - Click the &lt;Finish&gt; or &lt;Activate&gt; button